iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.grid.advanced.qz.md

 A9: 100px
 The new box will still be in one of the explicitly defined columns, which are 100px each.

-Q10: What does justify-content: end do?
+Q10: What does **justify-content**: end do?
 A10: It aligns the grid items to the right end of the grid container.
-Yes! justify-content aligns along the row axis, where end corresponds to the right side of the container.
+Yes! **justify-content** aligns along the row axis, where end corresponds to the right side of the container.

 Q11:Which pair of properties both align along the row axis (as opposed to the column axis)?
 A11: **justify-content,justify-self**